 The functions of financial accounting and six functions of accounting include the systematic recording of data, tracking, storing, analyzing, summarizing, and reporting an entity’s financial transactions.

 Through the functions of the accounting department, the entity can maintain a history of financial data which is also utilized for audit of the financial statements.
-The entity can also use it for preparing reports, creating budgets, maintaining cost data, planning for increased profits or reducing costs, avail growth opportunities, maintaining statutory records and its compliances, assessing future expenditure requirements and making financial projections, communicating necessary information to the users of financial statements, etc. The basic functions of accounting in an entity may include the following:
+The entity can also use it for preparing reports, creating budgets, maintaining cost data, planning for increased profits or reducing costs, avail growth opportunities, maintaining statutory records and their compliances, assessing future expenditure requirements and making financial projections, and communicating necessary information to the users of financial statements, etc. The basic functions of accounting in an entity may include the following:

 Accounting helps businesses in maintaining an accurate and up-to-date record of the day-to-day financial transactions of the entity, such as purchases, product sales, receipts, and payments.